connor-john/Applied-Algorithmics/README.md

 # Applied-Algorithmics
-Material created in final year algorithmic's paper.
+Material created in final year algorithmics paper.
 Covered the paradigms of programming.

 Deliverables included: